mbulelo-ntlangu/powerbi-scripts/examples/README.md

 3. Get Python Data:
    - Click "Get Data"
    - Choose "Python script"
-   - Copy the contents of `powerbi_sample.py`
+   - Choose one of our example scripts:
-   - Replace the username/password placeholders with your parameter names:
+     - `powerbi_farm_fields.py` for basic farm/field data
+     - `test_terraclim_components.py` to validate your setup
+   - The scripts will automatically use your PowerBI parameters:
      ```python
+     # Parameters are automatically injected by PowerBI
-     username = TERRACLIM_USERNAME  # Power BI will inject the parameter value
+     username = TERRACLIM_USERNAME
-     password = TERRACLIM_PASSWORD  # Power BI will inject the parameter value
+     password = TERRACLIM_PASSWORD
      ```
+   - Our example scripts include proper error handling and parameter validation

 4. Create Visualizations:
    - Table of fields with farm information